 Transmission to Handicapped Audiences.
 The new clause (8) of subsection 110, which had been added to S. 22 by the Senate Judiciary Committee when it reported the bill on November 20, 1975, and had been adopted by the Senate on February 19, 1976, was substantially amended by the Committee.
-Under the amendment, the exemption would apply only to performances of "nondramatic literary works" by means of "a transmission specifically designed for and primarily directed to" one or the other of two defined classes of handicapped persons: (1) "blind or other handicapped persons who are unable to read normal printed material as a result of their handicap" or (2) "deaf or other handicapped persons who are unable to hear the aural signals accompanying a transmission."
+Under the amendment, the exemption would apply only to performances of "non-dramatic literary works" by means of "a transmission or the other of two defined classes of handicapped persons: (1) "blind or other handicapped persons who are unable to read normal printed material as a result of their handicap" or (2) "deaf or other handicapped persons who are unable to hear the aural signals accompanying a transmission."
 Moreover, the exemption would be applicable only if the performance is "without any purpose of direct or indirect commercial advantage," and if the transmission takes place through government facilities or through the facilities of a noncommercial educational broadcast station, a radio subcarrier authorization (SCA), or a cable system.

 2005-Pub.
-L. 109-9, 202(a)(4), inserted two pars. relating to par.
+L. 109-9, $\S202(a)(4)$ , inserted two pars. relating to par.
 (11) at end of concluding provisions.

 Par.
 (11).
 Pub.
-L. 109-9, §202(a)(1)-(3), added par.
+L. 109-9, 202(a)(1)-(3), added par.
 (11).
 2002-Pub.
-L. 107-273, §13301(b)(2), inserted concluding provisions relating to par.
+L. 107-273, 13301(b)(2), inserted concluding provisions relating to par.
 (2).

 Par.
 (2).
 Pub.
-L. 107-273, \$13301(b)(1), added par.
+L. $107-\overline{9}73$ , 13301(b)(1), added par.
 (2) and struck out former par.
 (2) which read as follows: "performance of a nondramatic literary or musical work or display of a work, by or in the course of a transmission, if-

-"(A) the performance or display is a regular part of the systematic instructional activities of a governmental body or a nonprofit educational institution; and

-"(B) the performance or display is directly related and of material assistance to the teaching content of the transmission; and

-"(C) the transmission is made primarily for-

-"(i) reception in classrooms or similar places normally devoted to instruction, or

-"(1) reception by persons to whom the transmission is directed because their disabilities or other special circumstances prevent their attendance in classrooms or similar places normally devoted to instruction, or and (B) as (i) and (ii), respectively.
-1998-Pub.
-L. 105-298, §202(a)(2), inserted concluding provisions relating to par.
-(5).

-"(iii) reception by officers or employees of governmental bodies as a part of their official duties or employment;".
+- "(A) the performance or display is a regular part of the systematic instructional activities of a governmental body or a nonprofit educational institution; and - "(B) the performance or display is directly related and of material assistance to the teaching content of the transmission; and - "(C) the transmission is made primarily for- - "(i) reception in classrooms or similar places normally devoted to instruction, or - "(ii) reception by persons to whom the transmission is directed because their disabilities or other special circumstances prevent their attendance in classrooms or similar places normally devoted to instruction, or - "(iii) reception by officers or employees of governmental bodies as a part of their official duties or employment;".

 Par.
 (4)(B).
 Pub.
 L. 107-273, §13210(6), substituted colon for semicolon at end of introductory provisions.
 1999-Par.
 (5)(A).
 Pub.
 L. 106-44 redesignated cls.
-(A)
+(A) and (B) as (i) and (ii), respectively.